How to Read an Eqvista 409A Valuation Report

 What price do you think the underlying stock will go to over a particular length of time, and what price are you ready to pay or get for purchasing or selling an option contract?
 The 409a valuation would also be able to determine the value of your stock options, and in turn their strike price, for issuing shares or even stock option expensing.

-Protection from IRS penalties
+Protection from IRS Penalties

 Without a 409A valuation to determine your company’s FMV, you risk getting penalized by the IRS when the share value is not properly valued.
 It’s important to get a valuation to determine the FMV to avoid penalties.
 Some IRS penalties include: